GFDRR/rdl-standard/developer_docs.md

 #### Create and activate a Python virtual environment

-The following instructions assume you have python installed on your machine.
+The following instructions assume you have [Python 3](https://www.python.org/downloads/) installed on your machine.

 You can use either `pyenv` or `python3-venv`: